solana-labs/solana/book/src/synchronization.md

 Fast, reliable synchronization is the biggest reason Solana is able to achieve such high throughput.
 Traditional blockchains synchronize on large chunks of transactions called blocks.
-By synchronizing on blocks, a transaction cannot be confirmed until a duration called "block time" has passed.
+By synchronizing on blocks, a transaction cannot be processed until a duration called "block time" has passed.
 In Proof of Work consensus, these block times need to be very large (~10 minutes) to minimize the odds of multiple fullnodes producing a new valid block at the same time.

-Block times can be much shorter with Proof of Stake consensus, but without a reliable clock to synchronize on, a fullnode cannot distinguish an out-of-order block from an invalid block.
-Both will point to a previous block with a hash the validator hasn't seen.
-The popular workaround is to tag each block with a "median timestamp".
-All nodes share their wallclock times with each other and the median is what is used as the timestamp.
-If a node with substantial clock drift goes offline, the median timestamp will suddenly jump.
-To account for that, those systems require long block times such that a block doesn't include a timestamp before the previous block.
+There's no such constraint in Proof of Stake consensus, but without reliable timestamps, a fullnode cannot determine the order of incoming blocks.
+The popular workaround is to tag each block with a [wallclock timestamp](https://en.bitcoin.it/wiki/Block_timestamp).
+Because of clock drift and variance in network latencies, the timestamp is only accurate within an hour or two.
+To workaround the workaround, these systems lengthen block times to provide reasonable certainty that the median timestamp on each block is always increasing.

 Solana takes a very different approach, which it calls *Proof of History* or *PoH*.
 Leader nodes "timestamp" blocks with cryptographic proofs that some